funchal/floyd-warshall-openmp/README.md

 which is pretty good for a memory-bound algorithm.
 However, it's still a `O(n^3)` algorithm.

+Additionally enabling auto-vectorization in gcc (`-march=native -ftree-vectorize`) results in a total of up to 14x speedup on a 4-core Intel i5-3570 (sse4.2), see plot below:

 ![Vectorized performance](https://raw.githubusercontent.com/funchal/floyd-warshall-openmp/master/vectorised-performance.png)

-Additionally enabling auto-vectorization in gcc (`-march=native -ftree-vectorize`) results in a total of up to 14x speedup on a 4-core Intel i5-3570 (sse4.2).